 1. Institutions covered by CRIPA include nursing homes, mental health facilities, mental retardation facilities, residential schools for children with disabilities, jails, prisons, and juvenile correctional facilities.

-4. As noted on page 12, supra, the Department joined with defendants to seek full or partial dismissal of eight cases covering seventeen facilities.
+4. As noted on page 11, supra, the Department joined with defendants to seek full or partial dismissal of five cases covering thirteen facilities.

-5. Embreeville Center closed during the prior fiscal year but , under the terms of the consent decree, the Section continues to monitor conditions in community placements from the facility.>
+5. Embreeville Center closed during FY 1998 but, under the terms of the consent decree, the Department continues to monitor conditions in community placements from the facility.>